 Though nothing firm is on the cards just yet, we highly suspect that season 2 won’t be arriving until 2021 at the very earliest.
 Radio Times confirmed that showrunner Lauren S. Hissrich had considered a late 2020 release, but that in the end it would be too much of a stretch to hit that date.

-Filming did kick off earlier this year (as confirmed by Henry Cavill - AKA Geralt of Rivia - on Instagram) but the ongoing pandemic has put a halt to this for now after Kristofer Hivju tested positive for the virus, so the release date may get pushed back even further.
+Filming did kick off earlier in 2020 (as confirmed by Henry Cavill - AKA Geralt of Rivia - on Instagram) but the pandemic put a halt to this for a while after Kristofer Hivju tested positive for the virus.

 According to LADbible, Hissrich has also stated that she’s got a lot more mapped out beyond season 2.
 The story could in fact last up to seven seasons, which would equate to around twenty years worth of content when you add in the time for filming, production and post-production.

 According to Games Radar, there was also an industry listing in the Writer’s Guild of America West for season 3 of The Witcher.
 The entry listed Lauren Hissrich as an executive producer, and a production date of 2020-2021.